dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/velodyne/readme.md

 Output voltage :1.5-24V adjustable
 Output current : 5A MAX, recommended:below 5V,4A long-term; 6-9V, 3A; 10V-15V,2.5A

-More information can be found in: https://www.amazon.com/DROK-Converter-Regulator-1-5-24V-Adjustable/dp/B00KL7I9XC
+More information can be found in [Amazon](https://www.amazon.com/DROK-Converter-Regulator-1-5-24V-Adjustable/dp/B00KL7I9XC).

 Mini Linux computer:

 "Zini-1660" is the 6th Generation Intel Core i5 Processor based mini Linux computer with the following specifications: